Since I don’t post on Saturdays this is the best you’re gonna

 Over the years I’ve heard people, famous and not, say that “if so-and-so is elected, I’m moving overseas.”
 If only these morons would follow through with their commitments.
 Where would the country be if people moved every time things got rough or we didn’t agree with who was in power?
 It’s sort of the opposite of a democracy.
 If not my way then I hit the highway.
 That is inspiring.

 Things can’t be that bad here.
-About 6.6 million Americans live overseas and that includes military and Federal employees stationed in foreign countries.
-Yet there are about 33.1 million aliens in the country.
-If America were a ride at Disney, it would have long freaking line.
+About 6.6 million Americans live overseas and that includes military and Federal employees stationed in foreign

 I’m not trying to be political in any way.
 I love America, I’m proud of Americans.
 A couple of weeks ago a young person I was speaking with compared the Nazi attempt to conquer the world with the U.S. I stared in disbelief.
 Could someone really be that ignorant of history?
 She clarified by saying that through the export of U.S. consumerism and culture others adopt it.
 Yeah, not quite the same thing.
 When I mentioned the comment to an older person I know who was a Polish displaced person and has lived in the U.S. since the late 1940s, he was outraged.
 His response showed me relativity.
 I was just annoyed at an ignorant dufus, but then again, I didn’t have my family killed, town destroyed and life shattered.